andhitogalih/IT-Specialist-DATA-ANALYTICS-Part-3/README.md

 A treemap chart provides a hierarchical view of your data and makes it easy to spot patterns, such as which items are a store's best sellers.
 The tree branches are represented by rectangles and each sub-branch is shown as a smaller rectangle.

 ## Relationship
+### Scatter Plot
+A scatter plot identifies a possible relationship between changes observed in two different sets of variables.
+It provides a visual and statistical means to test the strength of a relationship between two variables.

 ## Spatial
+### Map
+Spatial mapping makes it possible to place objects on real surfaces.
+This helps anchor objects in the user's world and takes advantage of real world depth cues.

 # Data Visualization using Python
 ## Matplotlib